Skip to main content

 Think of the content management workflow as a plan.
 If the content were a dance, the workflow would be the choreography that brings it together, guiding it from ideation to the final publication.

-The stages of content management workflow typically include:
+The stages of content management workflow typically include several stages:

 • Creation